thewhitewizard/salary-estimator/README.md

-# Salary Prediction dApp
+# Salary Estimator dApp

 This is a decentralized application (dApp) that predicts the salary of a job based on a dataset.
 The dApp is designed to run on the iExec platform and uses trusted execution environments (TEEs) to ensure that the computation is secure and private.

-⚠️ This app was made in order to test the iExec stack, more than to really predict a possible salary
+⚠️ This app was made in order to test the iExec stack, it's a POC.

 ## Dataset